secdoc/Graylog_Inputs/README.md

 # graylog
 Graylog Inputs

-The inputs.json file contains the input configurations for the follopwing input types:
+The inputs.json file contains the input configurations for the following input types:

  - DHCPD
  - Maltrail